kpchi/hackaguide/Pre-Planning/Wifi.md

 		- Subversion (3690)
 		- XMPP/Jabber (5222)
 		- Git (9418)
-	- IP Whitelisting on venue's side for various sites to download software
+	- IP Whitelisting on venue's side for various sites to download software.
 	- Any Distrbuted Denial of Service  measures venue's infrastructure might have that will affect the hackathon?